Jamel Johnson

-Jamel Ojedita Johnson (born July 9, 1991) is an American football wide receiver who is currently a free agent.
+Jamel Ojedita Johnson (born July 9, 1991) is an American former professional football wide receiver.
 He played college football at Alabama State, and was signed by the Green Bay Packers as an undrafted free agent in 2015.

 Professional career

 Green Bay Packers

-Johnson was signed to the Green Bay Packers' practice squad on December 8, 2015, after going undrafted in the 2014 NFL Draft and unsigned for the entire 2014 NFL season.
+Johnson was signed to the Green Bay Packers' practice squad on December 8, 2015, after going undrafted in the 2014 NFL draft and unsigned for the entire 2014 NFL season.
 On January 18, 2016, he was re-signed by the Packers after finishing the season on the practice squad.
 Johnson was released by the Packers on August 29, 2016.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On January 19, 2017, Johnson signed a reserve/future contract with the Seattle Seahawks.
 On May 9, 2017, he was released by the Seahawks.

 Toronto Argonauts

 On June 10, 2017, Johnson signed with the Toronto Argonauts of the Canadian Football League.

-Second stint with Seattle
+Seattle Seahawks (second stint)

 On August 3, 2017, Johnson signed with the Seahawks.
 He was waived on August 16, 2017.